Whenever I hear the term “unconditional love,” I think of the first moment I saw my infant child.

 When parents are good enough but children still struggle…

 Parents may have actually been decent, “good enough” parents.
-They didn’t expect too much or too little, they focused on letting their children be children.
-They were understanding and handled parenting with maturity, provided safety, and worked together.
-Sure, they made mistakes.
+You didn’t expect too much or too little, you focused on letting your children be children.
+You were understanding and handled parenting with maturity, provided safety, and worked together.
+Sure, you made mistakes.
 But the mistakes were normal and unintentional.

 Yet children can still develop emotional and mental problems.
 They may have a diagnosable severe mental illness which creates deep despondency and/or chaotic highs, but refuse treatment.
 Drugs may be altering their personality, as patterns of thinking and behavior may be distorted and dysfunctional, and emotions and impulses may ravage through and control them, as can be found within a personality disorder.